SimonSelg/ScrollAnimationEngine/README.md

 Let's see where this project goes.

 ## Requirements

+Supports all major browsers, including IE11 and iOS Safari 8+

 This project (and it's dependencies, especially popmotion) make use of some ES6 functionality that needs to be polyfilled in older Browsers:
 - Map